 Following her experiences participating in a half dozen clinical trials, Mindy Leffler designed a PRO program for her son, Aidan, a 14-year-old with Duchenne Muscular Dystrophy.
 That PRO program proved instrumental in the approval of EXONDYS51, the first FDA-approved treatment for Duchenne.

-Today, Casimir works with sponsors in over 20 rare diseases in every facet of clinical services from preclinical development to Phase IV and siteless RWE studies.
+Today, Casimir works with sponsors in over 20 rare diseases in every facet of clinical services from preclinical development to Phase IV and siteless studies.
 At every step of the process, every decision we make is grounded in an understanding of and respect for the role patient communities play in informing and participating in clinical research.

 To learn more about Casimir's work in rare disease including novel outcome measure development, virtual trials and clinical services, visit out services page.